mxkopy/NLP/README.md

 # Dependencies

-Transformers.jl - Flux, SliceMap, CUDA, Zygote
+Transformers.jl : Flux, SliceMap, CUDA, Zygote

-Words.jl        - FileIO, Pipe, DataStructures, Serialization, NearestNeighbors, StaticArrays, Distributed, Mmap, OrderedCollections
+Words.jl        : FileIO, Pipe, DataStructures, Serialization, NearestNeighbors, StaticArrays, Distributed, Mmap, OrderedCollections

-Distributed isn't used as of right now, so feel free to remove mention of it in the code.
+Distributed isn't used as of right now, so feel free to remove mention of it from the source.